chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 Unsurprisingly, the "purest" solution to the naming problem that falls naturally from the host language's metaprogramming features is in Lisp.
-This is because of Lisp's so-called /homoiconicity/ -- its ability to treat representation of its own code as data itself.
-This means that any Lisp macro defined in the DSL implementation can /see/ the symbol that user code references as data.^7^
+This is because of Lisp's so-called *homoiconicity* -- its ability to treat representation of its own code as data itself.
+This means that any Lisp macro defined in the DSL implementation can *see* the symbol that user code references as data.<sup>7</sup>

 The Clash programming language, a fellow hardware eDSL implemented in Haskell, has a slight advantage due to its deeper embedding.
-Clash has access to constructs within Haskell core including the OccName^8^ data structure that contains plaintext name and namespace information for every declared symbol in user code.
+Clash has access to constructs within Haskell core including the OccName<sup>8</sup> data structure that contains plaintext name and namespace information for every declared symbol in user code.
 Clash utilizes the plaintext names from OccName and applies similar disambiguation and sanitization as